Patricia Janiot

-Ángela Patricia Janiot Martirena (born October 2, 1963) is a Colombian-American journalist and news anchor, and former beauty queen and model.
+Ángela Patricia Janiot Martirena (born October 2, 1963) is a Colombian-American journalist, news anchor, model and beauty pageant titleholder.
 She worked for 25 years at CNN en Español as the senior news anchor where she established her career as a reputable figure in Latin American news.
-Currently, she works as a News Anchor and Senior Correspondent at Noticias Univision.
+She worked recently as a News Anchor and Senior Correspondent at Noticias Univision.

 Miss World

 Before becoming a journalist, Janiot was a Colombian model, then she participated as Miss Santander in the Miss Colombia pageant in 1983, where she won the title of Miss Mundo Colombia and was sent to Miss World 1984 pageant.
 She travelled to London and participated at the pageant, there she placed in the Top 15 semifinalists.

 CNN Internacional

-After her participation as a beauty queen she graduated with a degree in journalism at Universidad de la Sabana in Bogotá.
+After her participation as a beauty pageant titleholder she graduated with a degree in journalism at Universidad de la Sabana in Bogotá.
 She joined CNN in 1992, where she hosted the Noticiero Telemundo CNN After the association with Telemundo she stayed with CNN and anchored CNN Internacional.
 Since CNN en Español was founded in 1997, she became its main news anchor.